 Evil and World Order

-With Evil and World Order Mr. Thompson develops the line of thought begun in At the Edge of History (1971)1 and continued in Passages about Earth (1974).2 Perhaps “line of thought” is not quite the most suitable expression, for it is hard to extract from his work any extended argument.
+With Evil and World Order Mr. Thompson develops the line of thought begun in At the Edge of History (1971) Perhaps “line of thought” is not quite the most suitable expression, for it is hard to extract from his work any extended argument.
 This isn’t in itself a condemnation, for the work of many powerful contemporary thinkers is dense and complex, and impossible to state crisply.
 Neither Hannah Arendt nor Wittgenstein is clear in the way Professor Ayer (for example) or Bertrand Russell is clear, but we are free to think such dense complexity a sign of philosophical depth.

 What makes it hard to approach Thompson’s work seriously is, in part, his frequent name-dropping; throughout the texts we find references to the great mystagogues of our time—Teilhard de Chardin, Sri Aurobindo, Peter Caddy, David Spangler….
 This last sage, Thompson tells us, “simply attunes his consciousness to the cosmic wave-length—that’s all.”
 That’s all.
 The message of all the mystagogues is that “the next stage of human evolution is the emergence of a human collective consciousness.”
 How disappointing, how banal, this seems, like the answers of mediums to questions put to them about what goes on in the spirit world.
 “Uncle Harry wants you to know he’s very happy.”
 No wonder that those who take the mystagogues seriously are inclined to encrust what they say with rich stories about flying saucers, extraterrestrial androids in government, worlds in collision, Stonehenge and Glastonbury, Chaldean astronomers and Pythagorean sages.
 Thompson’s ear is too hospitable to such stories.